Essex Terminal Railway: History

 The railway was founded in 1902 as a western connection of the Grand Trunk Railway (now Canadian National Railway) to factories in the east end of Windsor.
 Construction of the line took place between 1902 and 1918.
 During World War II, the trains hauled military and industrial equipment (e.g. Bren Gun carriers, and trucks) from Ford Windsor and other industries, to interchanges with Canadian National and Canadian Pacific railways.
-New York Central, Pere Marquette, and Wabash Railways.
-Its four-stall engine house and main offices are located on Lincoln Road.
-Due to heavy development along much of the mainline and almost 40 level crossings along ETR's entire route, trains often operate at around 10 mph.
-The approach to River Canard and Long Marsh bridges is limited to 5 mph.
+Its four-stall engine house and yard office are located on Lincoln Road.

 As a part of the urban renewal of Windsor, the railway sold several kilometers of spur line in central Windsor to the City of Windsor and various developers in 1998, allowing new homes and businesses to be built along the former rail.
 The main line was generally unchanged however ETR became more dependent on down river traffic and several upgrades were made.

-In September 2002, ETR celebrated its 100th anniversary and brought its newly restored 1923 Number 9 0-6-0 locomotive down from St. Thomas, Ontario.
+In September 2002, ETL celebrated its 100th anniversary and brought its newly restored 1923 Number 9 0-6-0 locomotive down from St. Thomas, Ontario.
 The company was loaned several 1930s CPR and CN passenger cars to give rides to nearby residents that celebrated with the company.
 Number 9 currently operates out of Waterloo, Ontario.
 A week after the centennial celebration, the ETR had its first serious derailment in decades, caused by abnormally heavy rains.
 Cars carrying soybeans were involved.
 There were no injuries, the tracks were repaired and two nearby grade crossings repaved.

 In early 2013, a connection was made so that ETR could provide service to the Hiram Walkers tank farm just west of the Via Rail Walkerville Station.
 Ex-CN rail track is accessed (stopping short of George Ave.) but is not connected to the VIA mainline.
-It is now the only active track to cross Walker Rd near Riverside Dr, after the VIA station tracks were terminated east of Walker.
+It is now the only active track to cross Walker Road near Riverside Drive, after the VIA station tracks were terminated east of Walker.

-In 2017, ETR purchased the former General Motors plant property in south Walkerville and renovated into a automotive logistics yard for new Chrysler vehicles that await shipment.
+In 2017, ETL purchased the former General Motors plant property in south Walkerville and renovated into an automotive logistics yard for new Chrysler vehicles that await shipment.
 The site is run under the name MotiPark, and is owned by Essex Morterm Holdings.

-As of 2020, the ETR services 9 customers, including ADM and Plains Midsteam, and often handles hundreds of railcars every day.
+As of 2020, the ETL services nine customers, transporting a variety of commodities like grains, fuels, salt, lumber, steel, and alcohol.
 Ojibway yard is used as a central location for switching operations and car storage, with other smaller storage yards located in both west and east Windsor.
 Diageo and the former Honeywell/General Chemical property, which also used for railcar storage, is located in Amherstburg at the southern end of the line.
+With substantial increases in new business and staff in recent years, the former corporate office building across the street has been rented out to an outside client, replaced by the new main office, the former CIBC building at the corner of Lincoln Road and Tecumseh Road East.
+Due to heavy development along much of the mainline and a high concentration of level crossings along ETL's entire route, track speed is 10mph.